 The first thing you can do is install a caching plugin.
 If your site is set up on WordPress, this is a relatively straightforward process.
 Whatever platform your website is set up on, however, there will be caching plugins available.
 They take so little time and effort to install compared to the tremendous benefit of the speed boost that your users will experience.

-Another factor in how long pages take to load is the total size and complexity of a given webpage.
+Another factor in how long pages take to load is a given web page’s total size and complexity.
 Compared to text, images take up a lot more space on your website’s server.
-The user has to wait for all of this data to load for the entire page to appear before them.
-One way to get the amount of data down is to resize images so that they are no bigger than needed.
+The user must wait for all of this data to load for the entire page to appear before them.
+One way to get the amount of data down is to resize images to no more prominent than needed.
 On top of this, there are also image compression utilities that are a simple Google search away.
 Another step is to use a CDN, or content delivery network, for your website.
 A CDN hosts its files on servers in different locations around the world so that one of the locations is sure to be relatively close to anyone trying to access it.

 6. Check Your Technical SEO

-There are SEO tools available that will enable you to quickly check your site for any technical errors holding it back.
 You can do everything else right on your website but still fail to gain high rankings under relevant keywords on search engine results pages if there are numerous errors in your site’s fundamental makeup.
+SEO tools are available that will enable you to quickly check your site for any technical errors holding it back.
 These SEO tools can check for: